Gayatri3333/TELANGANA-STATE-TOURISM-INSIGHTS-ANALYSIS-USING-DATA-ENGINEERING-SYSTEM/README.md

 It involves streaming analytical results from the data processed and stored.
 •
 It improvises business intelligence and helps businesses grow revenue and use data efficiently.

+# OVERVIEW OF TECHNOLOGIES

+Docker
+We utilized Docker to establish an isolated environment, enabling the installation of Apache Airflow alongside its requisite dependencies, thereby maintaining separation from the host system.
+Also, created a Python virtual environment within the Docker container for further encapsulation.
+This approach ensures a clean and self-contained setup for the Airflow project, safeguarding the local environment from disruptions.
+Apache Airflow
+We employed Apache Airflow to create and manage our ETL (Extract, Transform, Load) pipelines.
+This helped us automate the process of gathering, transforming, and loading data from various sources, making our data workflows more efficient and reliable.
+Airflow made it easier to schedule and monitor these tasks, improving our data processing capabilities.
+MySQL Workbench
+We utilized MySQL workbench to store our database, making it possible for our data pipeline to access and work with structured data.
+This allowed us to store and retrieve data in an organized way, making it readily available for our data processing tasks within the pipeline.
+Amazon S3
+We stored our data in Amazon S3 to ensure easy access and retrieval, especially when our data is updated.
+Amazon S3 serves as a secure and scalable storage solution, allowing us to always keep our data safe and available.
+This means that whenever our data is refreshed or changed, we can still easily access it and fetch the latest results without any hassle.
+Snowflake
+We chose to use Snowflake for our data warehousing needs.
+Snowflake provides a place where we can store our data in an organized and efficient manner.
+It's like a big storage facility where we can keep all our data safe and easy to access when we need it for analysis and other purposes.
+This helps us manage our data effectively.
+Power Bi
+We made use of Power BI to create visuals for our data.
+Power BI is a helpful tool that allows us to turn our data into meaningful charts, graphs, and reports.
+These visuals make it much easier to understand and interpret our data, helping us make informed decisions and communicate our findings effectively.
+Power BI's user-friendly interface and powerful features enable us to present our data in a visually appealing and insightful way, making it an asset for our project.